Introduction

 The core planning tools

-The core planning tools makeAP (make area plan) and makeTP (make target plan) are creating either intermediate flight control files for the DJI Phantom 3x UAVs or ready to upload control files for the Pixhawk based UAVs like the 3DR Solo.
-The intermediate DJI control files are expected to be used with the proprietary Litchi flight control app, while the Pixhawk/3DR Solo files are using the MAVLINK common message format.
+The core planning tools makeAP() (make area plan) and makeTP() (make target plan) create either intermediate flight control files for DJI UAVs or ready-to-upload mission files for Pixhawk-based UAVs such as the 3DR Solo.
+The intermediate DJI control files are intended for import into the proprietary Litchi flight control ecosystem, while the Pixhawk/3DR Solo files use MAVLink-compatible mission formats.

-The basic idea is to provide an easy to use workflow for controlling rtf UAVs on autonomous survey missions.
+The basic idea is to provide an easy-to-use and reproducible workflow for controlling ready-to-fly UAVs on autonomous survey missions.

 The types of mission tasks

-To define a flight area you have to provide either 4 Points (or 3 lines).
-You may take more complex vectors like a multi point polygon, but only the first 4 coordinates x1, x2, x3 and x4 (the last one is assumed to be the launching position) are used in exactly this order.
-If you take a rectangle the 4th corner coordinate will be the launching point.
-The concept is looking like the following sketch:
+To define a flight area, provide either four points or three connected lines.
+More complex vector objects such as multi-point polygons may be used as input, but only the first four coordinates x1, x2, x3, and x4 are used in exactly this order.
+The last coordinate is assumed to be the launch position.
+If a rectangle is used, the fourth corner coordinate will be treated as the launch point.
+The concept is shown in the following sketch:

 x2------x3 x2-------x1